+Changes ahead for this year's Do Good Challenge!
 The annual Do Good Challenge inspires students to make a difference for the issues, ideas, and communities they care about.

 Students from across campus spend the year advocating, fundraising, volunteering, and developing solutions for pressing social issues.
-The Challenge culminates in a finals event where six teams pitch their project or venture and the impact they've made for the chance to win a share of more than $20,000.
+The Challenge culminates in a Finals event where six teams pitch their project or venture and the impact they've made for the chance to win a share of more than $20,000.

-- Thursday, April 30: Do Good Challenge Finals at The Clarice
+- April 1, 2021: Do Good Challenge Kick-Off

 - 1st Place: $5,000